Cookie Consent

 #5 Procedure for making a claim

 This outlines the steps the buyer must take to invoke the warranty.
-It might involve notifying the seller within a specific timeframe, providing proof of purchase, and potentially sending the product back for inspection.
+It might involve notifying the seller within a specific time frame, providing proof of purchase, and potentially sending the product back for inspection.

 #6 Limitations of liability

 This section often limits the warrantor's responsibility for certain types of damages.
-For example, a warranty might exclude consequential damages (like lost profits or business interruption) resulting from a product failure or limit the seller's liability to a certain amount (e.g., the purchase price).
+For example, a warranty might exclude consequential damages (like lost profits or business interruption) resulting from a product failure or limit the seller's liability to a certain amount (e.g., the cost price).

 Also read: Effective Contract Risk Management: Top Tips & Strategies